 Simple English definitions for legal terms

-Read a random definition: degree of crime
+Read a random definition: Record owner

 A divisible contract is an agreement between two or more parties that can be separated into smaller parts, each with its own obligations and enforceable at law.
 This means that if one part of the contract is not fulfilled, the other parts can still be enforced.
 For example, if a contract involves the delivery of 100 items, it can be divided into smaller parts, such as the delivery of 10 items at a time.
 This type of contract is also known as a severable contract.